stellirin/docker-postgres-windows/README.md

 ## Entrypoint

-The entrypoint is written as a batch script in the hope that we can eventually run this on `windows/nanoserver`.
-Currently this fails so the full `microsoft/windowsservercore` is used.
+The entrypoint is written as a batch script because we run this on `windows/nanoserver`, which doesn't have PowerShell.
+While writing the entrypoint script was challenging due to batch scripts limitations, this gives us a base image of less than `650MB` versus `5.25GB` when `microsoft/windowsservercore` is used.

-If we can achieve this the base image drops from `4.88GB` to only `357MB`.

 ## Licence